chef/chef-web-docs/chef_master/source/install_server_pre.rst

 .. code-block:: bash

-   $ sudo apt-get install apparmor-utils —yes
+   $ sudo apt-get install apparmor-utils -yes

 If a response other than ``"0 processes are in enforce mode"`` or ``"0 profiles are in enforce mode."`` is returned, AppArmor must be set to ``Complaining`` mode or disabled.